catppuccin/userstyles/docs/userstylesyml.md

 +     current-maintainers: [*isabelroses]
 +     past-maintainers: [*elkrien]

-If you prefer not to be listed as a past maintainer, you can remove yourself for maintainers array entirely.
-Furthermore, removing yourself from the `collaborators` array will also remove you from the `userstyles-maintainers` team.
+If you would not like to be listed as a past maintainer, you can remove yourself form `collaborators` array entirely.
+Upon removal, you will also be removed from the `userstyles-maintainers` team.